Alejogb1/job-board/blog-data/when-deploying-a-java-chaincode-on-hyperledger-fabric-should-i-upload-source-code-or-compiled-jar-files.md

 id: "when-deploying-a-java-chaincode-on-hyperledger-fabric-should-i-upload-source-code-or-compiled-jar-files"
 ---

-Okay, let's talk about this.
+, let's talk about this.
 I remember back in my early days with Fabric, I made this exact mistake, deploying source code instead of the compiled jar – twice, actually.
 The sheer headache it caused taught me a thing or two.
 So, the short answer, unequivocally, is: you *absolutely* should be deploying compiled jar files when working with Java chaincode on Hyperledger Fabric.
 And let me explain why, going deeper than just a simple recommendation.

 The fundamental reason boils down to how Hyperledger Fabric executes chaincode.
 Fabric doesn’t have a built-in java compiler within the peer nodes.
 It operates under the principle of containerization and expects to execute a ready-to-run artifact.
 Uploading source code, such as `.java` files, requires an intermediary compilation step *within* the Fabric network, which it isn't equipped to handle.
 The chaincode execution environment leverages Docker containers; these containers need a packaged artifact that the container runtime can readily launch, not source code requiring a full development toolchain.